JonPSmith/AuthPermissions.AspNetCore/UpdateToVersion3.md

 ### 3. Changes to the names and parameters of the methods

 Every method in the [`ITenantChangeService`](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/AuthPermissions/AdminCode/ITenantChangeService.cs) has changed and some new methods have been added.
+Have a look at the document called [Building a tenant change service](https://github.com/JonPSmith/AuthPermissions.AspNetCore/wiki/Building-a-tenant-change-service) for details on each method.

-If you want to update one of your tenant change service I recommend you look at updated tenant change in the main branch, which have been updated to the version 3 design
+If you want to update one of your tenant change service I recommend you look at updated tenant change in the main branch, which have been updated to the version 3 design.

 - For a single-level multi-tenant have look at Example3s [InvoiceTenantChangeService](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/Example3.InvoiceCode/EfCoreCode/InvoiceTenantChangeService.cs).
 - For a hierarchical multi-tenant have look at Example4, [RetailTenantChangeService](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/Example4.ShopCode/EfCoreCode/RetailTenantChangeService.cs).
-- For the single-level + sharding multi-tenant version look at ???
+- For the single-level + sharding multi-tenant version look at [ShardingTenantChangeService](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/Example6.SingleLevelSharding/EfCoreCode/ShardingTenantChangeService.cs)

 ### 4. Use a transaction in methods that has multiple updates